 Reliability & Scalability

-Microsoft’s cloud-based Office 365 is powered by the same Microsoft email and collaboration products that have been in use by businesses for decades.
-The technology leader also is one of the few cloud services providers that offers a financially backed service level agreement (SLA) when any Office 365 service drops below 99.9 percent availability.
-On-demand services scale up or down based on your needs; web-hosted services enable low cost entry points without the upfront investments of traditional licensing; and fixed-price plans enable budget planning based on the services you need.
+Microsoft’s cloud-based Office 365 is powered by email and collaboration products that have been refined over decades of use.
+Microsoft is also one of the few cloud services providers that offers a financially backed service level agreement (SLA) when any Office 365 service drops below 99.9 percent availability.
+On-demand services scale up or down based on need; web-hosted services enable low cost entry points without the upfront investments of traditional licensing; and fixed-price plans enable budgetary planning.
 Google’s reliability is not as transparent and combines uptime figures for its consumer and business services.
-In addition, it does not begin to recognize service downtime until at least 5 percent of its user base is impacted.
+In addition, it does not recognize service downtime until at least 5% of its user base is impacted.

 Familiar User Experience

-Technology that works the way users work makes your employees more productive – and your business more competitive.
-Office 365 delivers a user experience and document views that are consistent across platforms and devices, both online and offline.
-But the familiar Office tools and interfaces are a top reason for Office 365’s popularity, enabling users to ramp up and be productive faster, anywhere-anytime.
+Office 365 delivers a user experience and document view that are consistent across platforms and devices, both on and offline.
+The familiar tools and interfaces are a top reason for Office 365’s popularity, enabling users to ramp up and be productive faster, anywhere, at anytime.
 Google’s inconsistent user experience across services adds learning curves and slows users down.
 It has limited offline capabilities for its services which restrict “anywhere” productivity.
 Additionally, Google Apps does not allow you to share Office documents unless they’re converted to the native Google format, which leads to loss of file fidelity and formatting.

 A Complete Solution

 Microsoft has been improving Office productivity applications for decades.
 Office 365 is a natural extension of this process, delivering the integrated functionality of Office along with other business-centric capabilities including instant messaging, Yammer Enterprise, real-time presence, video conferencing, and more.
-“There’s a lot of detail in Office 365 that Google is just learning,” notes the CIO.com article, and “rich capabilities that aren’t matched by Google Apps.”
-In addition, Google lags behind in terms of integrated functionality, and relies on third-party solutions for core features including mail merge and data loss prevention capabilities.
+Google lags behind in terms of integrated functionality, and relies on third-party solutions for core features including mail merge and data loss prevention capabilities.

-For companies large and small that are considering or have made the decision to move to Office 365, a trusted technology partner such as iCorps can help you make that move successful and seamless, tailoring the robust functionality of this powerful, reliable cloud-based solution effectively to meet your specific business, security, and user needs.
+For companies that are considering or have moved to Office 365, a trusted technology partner can ensure the process is seamless and optimized.
+With over two decades of experience, iCorps experts will tailor the robust functionality of this powerful, reliable cloud-based solution effectively to meet your specific business, security, and user needs.